5-second-rule/website/_posts/2014-05-19-matheus-ferreira---week-7-report.md

 * The physics in the follow path still needs some improvement.

 ### Goals for Next Week
-* Insert functionality of create autonomoble objects on the fly.
+* Insert functionality of create autonomous objects on the fly.
 * Insert commands of change object state in the command line.